bobbypt05/Basics-of-Web-Scraping/README.md

 - To check type **python --version** in command prompt and it will show the version as shown in the image below.
 ![Version](images/versioncheck.png)
 - If not install Python version 3.X from [here](https://www.python.org/downloads/).
-- After Installing  Python, Install requests, bs4(Beautiful Soup) and lxml.
-    Commands for installation:
+- After Installing  Python, Install requests, bs4(Beautiful Soup) and lxml.hit <Enter> once Commands for installation:
     **pip install requests**
     **pip install bs4**